coale/advent_of_code/README.md

 # Advent of Code
-My solutions to the Advent of Code quizzes.
+My solutions to the Advent of Code quizzes, every quiz has two parts.

 |2022 |Puzzle | Status |
 |-----|-------|--------|